sewardlee337/sewardlee337.github.io/blog/_posts/2020-06-20-intro-to-propensity-score-matching.md

 m.data <- match.data(m.out)
 ```

-`m.data` is our new dataset with matched groups.
+In the code above, the function `match.data()` outputs the dataframe `m.data`. `m.data` is our new dataset with matched groups.
 It contains 14 rows for which `CARS` = 0, and 14 rows for which `CARS` = 1.
 We can now compare data from the control and treatment group as though they were created in a controlled setting.

 ## Limitations

 Propensity Score Matching is a very useful technique, but it has a major methodological limitation.
-Your ability to account for selection bias and create truly comparable groups is limited by what covariates you have available to generate propensity scores.
-If there's a variable not found in your data that can cause your control and treatment group to systematically differ, PSM won't be able to help you.
+Your ability to account for selection bias and create truly comparable groups is limited by what covariates you have on-hand to generate propensity scores.
+If there's a variable omitted from your dataset that can cause your control and treatment groups to systematically differ, PSM won't be able to help you.

 ## Additional Resources